-In 2013, we trained nearly 3,000 staff and personnel through 148 training sessions.
+In 2014, we trained more than 2,300 staff and personnel through 131 training sessions.
 We have three main approaches to training content:

 - Fundamental training: includes introductory training for the Workplace Standards, Fair Factories Clearinghouse (FFC) data entries, new factory approval process and the SEA operating guidelines.